sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_type/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A shot focusing exclusively on scenery or environment without any subject emphasis.
+- A shot focusing on scenery or environment without emphasis on any subjects.

 </details>